Order Registry (LPOR)

 purpose of preventing violent or threatening acts or harassment against, contact or

-communication with, or physical proximity to, another person to prevent domestic abuse or
+communication with, or physical proximity to, another person to prevent domestic abuse, stalking, dating violence, or sexual assault.”
+(Emphasis added)

 The terms for court orders of protection are often used interchangeably, but there are some